 - You want no hint of moisture remaining as it could cause mold or mildew to form.

-- Jalapenos which are not yet dehydrated can be placed back into the oven and checked/flipped in 10-15 minute increments until done.
+- If they are not yet completely dehydrated, you can place the Jalapenos back into the oven.
+Then check/flip in 10-15 minute increments until done.

 STEP SIX: COOL AND STORE